What are the requirements for continuing education and classroom training?

 (a) The attendance/completion roster must be provided within thirty days of course completion.

-(b) In addition, the course sponsor must provide the attendance/completion roster in an electronic format provided by the department.
+(b) In addition, the course sponsor may provide the attendance/completion roster in an electronic format provided by the department.

 (c) The attendance/completion roster must show each participant's name, Washington certificate number, course number, location of course, date of completion, and instructor's name.
 The typed roster must contain the signature of the course sponsor's authorized representative.